 Ah brussel sprouts.

 There are definitely 2 camps when it comes to these little green veggies.
-My husband Tim is definitely in the “no, thank you” camp but my sister-in-law is all “yum, can I have some more?!”.
+There’s the “no, thank you” camp or the “yum, can I have some more?!”.

 From my research (I use this term very loosely), people who don’t like brussel sprouts only had them boiled as a kid and were scared for life.